Arthur Buck photographed in 1943. Pic: Dominic Howard

-Arthur William Buck was born in Poplar, London, in 1915, the younger of the two children of George and Ann Buck.
+Arthur William Buck was born in Bromley-by-Bow, London on 30 November 1914, the younger of the two children of George and Ann Buck.
 At the time of his birth, his father was employed as a carman.
 He later became a bus driver.

 The crew were posted to 49 Squadron in February 1943, and did their first operation together as a crew on 12 March.
 After their second trip, they were posted to 617 Squadron but in fact stayed on 49 Squadron to do three more operations, including two to Berlin.

 After their trip on the Dams Raid, the Anderson crew returned to 49 Squadron and resumed their operational career with an attack on Krefeld on 21 June.

 Altogether, they flew on 14 more operations in 49 Squadron, but on 23 September they failed to return from a successful attack on Mannheim.
 As they headed home, their aircraft was shot down by a night fighter near Offenbach.

 The bodies of five of the crew were recovered from the wreckage and were buried by the local Catholic priest Fr Jacob Storck on 26 September.

 The bodies of Gilbert Green and one other unidentified member of the crew were not found until after the others, and the pair were buried in Offenbach Cemetery on 28 September, two days after the other five.